the1lab/1lab/src/Cat/Instances/Assemblies.lagda.md

 ```
 -->

-To understand the difference--- and similarity--- between the ordinary
+To understand the difference --- and similarity --- between the ordinary
 assembly of booleans and the swapped booleans, we define a morphism of
 assemblies $(X, \Vdash_X) \to (Y, \Vdash_Y)$ to be a function $f : X \to
 Y$ satisfying the [[*property*|propositional truncation]] that there